-The reason for using the preceding rules in nonstrict mode is that we can't check these conditions until the statement has begun executing.
-We can't just roll back if we encounter a problem after updating a few rows, because the storage engine may not support rollback.
+The reason for using the preceding rules when strict mode is not in effect is that we cannot check these conditions until the statement has begun executing.
+We cannot just roll back if we encounter a problem after updating a few rows, because the storage engine may not support rollback.
 The option of terminating the statement is not that good; in this case, the update would be “half done,” which is probably the worst possible scenario.
 In this case, it is better to “do the best you can” and then continue as if nothing happened.

 SET sql_mode = 'STRICT_TRANS_TABLES'; SET sql_mode = 'STRICT_ALL_TABLES';